Skip to content

 PostgreSQL Connection String

-Constructs a PostgreSQL connection URI from individual parameters.
-It concatenates host, port, database, username, and password into a standard postgresql:// URI and appends optional sslmode and schema query parameters when provided.
+Constructs a PostgreSQL connection URI from discrete parameters (host, port, database, username, password, schema, sslmode).
+It concatenates these inputs into a standard postgresql:// URL and appends optional query parameters when specified.

 Preview